 - Accounting for provisions including assessments of possible legal and tax contingencies, and restructuring.
-Whether a present obligation is probable or not requires judgement.
-The nature and type of risks for these provisions differ and judgement is applied regarding the nature and extent of obligations in deciding if an outflow of resources is probable or not. - Accounting for development costs judgement is required to assess the division of activities between research and development, technical and commercial feasibility, and the availability of future economic benefit. - Judegements in determining the timing of revenue recognition for tooling sales. - Judgements in determining whether sales contracts contain material rights. - The determination of the Company's cash generating units for impairment testing.
+Whether a present obligation is probable or not requires judgment.
+The nature and type of risks for these provisions differ and judgment is applied regarding the nature and extent of obligations in deciding if an outflow of resources is probable or not; - Accounting for development costs judgment is required to assess the division of activities between research and development, technical and commercial feasibility, and the availability of future economic benefit; - Judgments in determining the timing of revenue recognition for tooling sales; - Judgments in determining whether sales contracts contain material rights; and - The determination of the Company's cash-generating units ("CGU") for impairment testing.